Dobiasd/FunctionalPlus/README.md

 A **C++11**-compatible compiler is needed.
 The tests run successfully on GCC 4.9, Clang 3.6 and Visual C++ 2015.

-With [cmake](https://cmake.org/) the tests can be ran and the library installed following these steps:
+With [cmake](https://cmake.org/) the tests can be run and the library installed following these steps:

 ```
 mkdir build